CloudLabsAI-Azure/Know-Before-You-Go/AIW-KBYG/AVW-Cloud-Adoption-Framework(CAF).md

 ##### Fix deployment:

-Run following script and redepoy the template, by following the Exercise 1 Task 1.
+Run following script in LabVM and redepoy the template, by following the Exercise 1 Task 1.
 ```
 .
 C:\LabFiles\AzureCreds.ps1